B.A. International Studies, University of Washington

 Leadership Focusing on Effective Communication, Collaborative Effort and a Cooperative Spirit.

 This is a very challenging time for county government.
 Almost everything county government does is required by the Idaho Constitution and/or State Law.
 Ensuring the mandated programs/services are adequately funded is a very real challenge where there is a growing population in a very dynamic environment.
 Ada County government is being stressed to the limit in order to comply with the mandates.
 The county is growing rapidly; residential and commercial development is off the chart.
 The county needs to continue marking smart decisions that comply with the law and managed growth philosophy.
 Ada County needs to continue working with the development and community stakeholders in a collaborative manner to ensure the excellent quality of life is not compromised.
-Ada County is in the final stage of drafting a Master Facilities Plan.
+Ada County has completed drafting a Master Facilities Plan.
 This plan will help the current and future decision makers address growth issues and how it relates to county infrastructure...facilities and personnel.

 At the present time, Ada County is not considering any sort of tax relief.
 As a reminder, almost every service and program provided by county government is mandated by the State of Idaho.
 Counties do not have the flexibility to cut or reduce funding of those mandated programs/services.
 Let me provide a description of the revenue source for Ada County: 49% from taxes, 25% from fees for service, 13% from intra-governmental, 1% from licenses/permits, and 9% from the fund balance.
 Now, let me describe the allocations of Ada County: 41% for public safety, 17% for judicial services, 21% for general government, 12% for sanitation, 4% for recreation.
 As you can see, almost every tax dollar is used, and used wisely, to fund the mandated programs/services.
 However, if the State of Idaho addressed the expansion of Medicade in a manner that relieved the county of the responsibility to fund the Indigent Program, that might be an opportunity to reduce or eliminate the levy for that program...a savings to the taxpayer.
+Additionally, we need to think about the impact of increased taxes on our senior citizens; especially those living on a lower fixed income.

 The short answer is we need to wait and see.
-The bulk of construction occurs in incorporated Ada County and is regulated by city government.
+The bulk of construction occurs in incorporated Ada County and is regulated by city governments.
 Ada County has it's own building codes and they are based on the law and best practices.
 The fact of the matter is, it will impact builders/contractors more.
 The role of government is to ensure the laws, ordinances and policies are followed and to offer guidance and assistance to help contractors achieve their goals.

 Ada County has an excellent Public Defender program.
 The Ada County public defender is working cooperatively with the Idaho Public Defense Commission.
 Ada County has applied for and received grant funding from the Commission for the past two years.
 This has allowed for some positive changes in the PD office and includes additional attorneys, support staff and remodeling of the PD offices.
 Additionally, the grant funding has allowed for even more training for the attorneys and staff.
 The Board of Ada County Commissioners have been told by the Commission Regional Director that Ada County public defense program is in excellent shape.